lumen-cms/lumen-cms/README.md

 * graph.cool internal user schema for authentication

 ## Content Elements
 All content elments can be added/edited for each article.
-Lumen CMS ships 5 content elements while each of them is pretty customizable through stylesheets and properties.
-The most common element is `LcTextImage` which has many configuration option and can fit many usecases.
+Lumen CMS ships 5 content elements while each of them is customizable through stylesheets and properties.
+The most common element is `LcTextImage` which has many configuration option and fit many usecases.
 You can overwrite either the content element with providing a custom path or create custom elements and add them to your project [read more](README.md#customize-content-elements).

 ### Text with image (`LcTextImage`)
 * Header (h1 - h6)